dojo/dojo.io/site/source/tutorials/1015_form_validation/index.md

 Defining the properties in the `WorkerFormErrors` interface as optional allows us to effectively create three possible states for form fields: unvalidated, valid, and invalid.

-{% instruction 'Next add `formErrors` to `ApplicationContext`' %}
+{% instruction 'Next add a `formErrors` method to the `ApplicationContext` class' %}

+As an exercise, complete the following three steps:

+1. Create a private field for `_formErrors` in the ApplicationContext class
+2. Define a public getter for the `_formErrors` field within the `ApplicationContext`
-As with `formData`, we need to create a private field for `_formErrors` in the application context, as well as a public getter.
-We will also need to update `getProperties` in `WorkerFormContainer.ts` to pass through the new error object.
+3. Update the `getProperties` function in the `WorkerFormContainer.ts` file to pass through the new error object

+Hint: Follow the existing `_formData` private field in the `ApplicationContext` class to see how it's used.
+The `_formErrors` variable you need to add can follow the same flow.

 Make sure the following lines are present somewhere in `ApplicationContext.ts`:
 {% solution showsolution1 %}